 ~$2,000

-Recombinant human growth hormone (somatropin).
-Exact cost depends on your child's weight, prescribed dose, diagnosis, and chosen brand.
+Physician-prescribed growth hormone therapy.
+Exact cost depends on your child's weight, prescribed dose, diagnosis and chosen brand.
 Determined by the physician after the evaluation.

 All services are self-pay.
 We do not bill insurance, accept co-pays, or participate in any insurance network.
 Payment is due at each appointment and monthly for medication.
 We accept all major credit cards and HSA/FSA accounts where applicable.